Need a last-minute side? This coconut-creamed kale is both incredibly delicious and a bit unique with its hints of ginger and coconut!

 - 13.5-ounce (399 ml) can light coconut milk

 - 2 teaspoons olive oil

 - Sprinkle a pinch of salt over the kale and stir everything together - the salt will help draw out some of the water from the kale.
-Saute for 5 minutes, or until kale is completely wilted and reduced in size.
+Saute for 5 minutes over medium-low, or until kale is completely wilted and reduced in size.
 Add flour, to the mixture and combine until coated.

-- Then, add coconut milk, pepper, and nutmeg to the kale, stirring and simmering uncovered over low heat for 5 to 10 minutes.
+- Then, add coconut milk, pepper, and nutmeg to the kale, stirring and simmering uncovered over low heat for 7 to 10 minutes.
+While it's cooking, taste and add salt as needed - I typically add about 1/4 teaspoon or so.
 Meanwhile, preheat your broiler to 450F (230C or gas mark 8).

-- In a small bowl, combine bread crumbs and garlic salt, then drizzle olive oil over it and mix together with your hand (it's easier).
-Stir another pinch of salt into the creamed kale, then top with bread crumb mixture.
+- In a small bowl, combine bread crumbs and garlic salt, then drizzle olive oil over it and mix together with a fork or your hand (it's easier).
+Top with bread crumb mixture.

 - Place skillet under broiler for 3 to 5 minutes or until golden brown in color.
 Cool for 5 minutes before serving, and enjoy!